NetFabric/NetFabric.CodeAnalysis/README.md

 - The first parameter defines the variable to be disposed.
 - The second parameter defines the body.

 Throws and exception if the variable is not disposable.
 To be considered disposable, if it's is a `class` or a `struct`, it has to implement the [`IDisposable`](https://docs.microsoft.com/en-us/dotnet/api/system.idisposable) interface.
-If it's a `ref struct`, it only needs to have a parameterless `Dispose` method that returns `void`.
+If it's a `ref struct`, it only needs to have a public parameterless `Dispose`.

+`ExpressionEx.Using` does not declare the iteration variable.
+You may have to declare it using an `Expression.Block`.

 **WARNING:** `IAsyncDisposable` is not supported.